SkylineCommunications/dataminer-docs/connector-help/connector_help/Comstream_DMD20_SNMP.md

 # About

-Driver used to gather information from the **Comstream DMD20SNMP** device.
+Connector used to gather information from the **Comstream DMD20SNMP** device.

 The connector has several pages with general information, alarms, information regarding the modulator and the demodulator, etc.